 Embryonic stem cells are like a blank slate for the body’s cells.
-They can become a blood cell or a liver cell or many other cell types in the body.
+They can then differentiate, meaning they can become a blood cell or a liver cell or many other cell types in the body.

 Somatic stem cells

-Somatic stem cells usually come from bone marrow, the bloodstream, or from umbilical cord blood.
+Somatic stem cells (adult stem cells) usually come from bone marrow, the bloodstream, or umbilical cord blood.
 These types of stem cells are different from embryonic stem cells because they can only become blood cells.